Amazon delivery driver walks into North Carolina police standoff to drop off package

-RALEIGH, N.C (WNCN) — When Amazon guarantees delivery, it means it – especially in North Carolina.
+When Amazon guarantees delivery, it means it – especially in North Carolina.
+KTLA’s sister station WNCN reports.

 A TikTok video posted earlier this month shows an Amazon driver walking by multiple parked police cars, with lights flashing, toward a Raleigh house to deliver a package.
 The officers appear to be in a standoff at or near the recipient’s house.